equinor/radix-networkpolicy-canary/README.md

 The /health endpoint is a common pattern and is used by load balancers and service discovery to determine if a node should receive requests.
 Read more on [microservices.io](http://microservices.io/patterns/observability/health-check-api.html)

 The /metrics endpoint is also a common pattern and is used by scrapers, such as Prometheus, to gather application metrics.
-PS: Right now this returns JSON, which is NOT the format Prometheus expects.
+This application spits out a very basic Prometheus-compatible counter.
+For production you should use the official Prometheus client libraries to export metrics: https://godoc.org/github.com/prometheus/client_golang/prometheus .
+Also look for the Radix Monitoring Manual on general information on monitoring and instrumentation.

 The /error endpoint is just an example on how to return a different HTTP status code and some payload.